earion68/lyra/README.md

 - Storage design and backup strategy.
 - Documentation of a real-world personal platform.

-For a portfolio website, this kind of project can be a strong signal because it shows architecture thinking, breadth across infrastructure and applications, and long-term ownership rather than a toy demo.

 ## Scope

 The stack shown in the diagram includes several categories of systems: